San Felipe Municipality, Yucatán

-San Felipe Municipality is one of the 106 municipalities of the State of Yucatán in Mexico.
+San Felipe Municipality is a municipality in the Mexican state of Yucatán.
 Its municipal seat is located in the port town of San Felipe and is located on the north coast of the state, on the Gulf of Mexico.
 The port is primarily a fishing port, which in recent times has begun significant tourist activity.

-Location
+Geography

 The port town of San Felipe is located 11 kilometers west of Rio Lagartos and at the entrance of the estuary of the Ría Lagartos Biosphere Reserve, world-famous for the concentrations of pink flamingoes.
 The San Felipe estuary runs parallel to the Gulf Coast to the port of El Cuyo.
 At its origin, most of the houses in San Felipe was built in cedar varnished so it could resist damage from moisture and salt from the coast, however a number of these buildings were destroyed by Hurricane Gilbert in 1988.

 At present, San Felipe offers many services for ecotourism and adventure, accommodation, excursions by boat in the estuary to observe birds and beaches.
 The town is a good base for trips to Rio Lagartos.